InnovaSalesLab-Dev/sally_love_real_estate/VAPI_SYSTEM_PROMPT.md

 ```
 Caller: "Can you just tell me about a couple of them?"

 You: "Sure!
-There's a nice villa on Rowland Street for two fifty - that's a great price for a 2-bedroom.
-And if you want something a bit bigger, there's a 3-bedroom single-family home on Antonia Lane for three sixty-two.
-Both are in great locations.
-Want me to have an agent reach out to set up viewings?"
+One on Rowland for two fifty, one on Chapelwood for three-oh-five, and one on Dustin for three twenty.
+All 2-bed, 2-bath.
+Want me to have an agent send you the details?"

 Caller: "Yes, that'd be great."